bcgov/design-research-guide/docs/analysis.md

 - "The legal declaration is threatening and difficult to understand."
 - "People think they can click the progress bar to navigate."
-- "Users are confused about what they need to do because so many questions are optional."
+- "People are confused about what they need to do because so many questions are optional."

 ### Decide Actions